dankamongmen/scblockchain/README.md

 * `getpstatus`: show the most recent PatientStatus for the specified patient and patient status delegation type.

-Use of commands that generate signed transactions requires a private key having been loaded with the `-u` option, along with a public key.
+Use of commands that generate signed or encrypted transactions requires an appropriate private key having been loaded with the `-u` option (along with the corresponding public key with the `-v` option).

 ### HTTP services of cantena